omerhac/loadmaster/docs/services/calculate_mac.md

 /**
  * Calculates the aircraft Center of Gravity (CG)
- * @param aircraftId - The ID of the aircraft
+ * @param missionId - The Mission Id to calculate the CG for
  * @param totalIndex - The accumulated MAC index from all cargo items
  * @returns The calculated CG value as a float
  */
-calculateAircraftCG(aircraftId: number, totalIndex: number): Promise<number>
+calculateAircraftCG(missionID: number, totalIndex: number): Promise<number>

 /**
  * Calculates the MAC contribution from additional weights (crew, food, etc.)
  * @param missionId - The ID of the mission
- * @returns The MAC index contribution from additional weights */ calculateAdditionalWeightsMAC(missionId: number): Promise<number>
+ * @returns The MAC index contribution from additional weights */ calculateAdditionalWeightsMACIndex(missionId: number): Promise<number>

 /**
  * Calculates the total aircraft weight including all cargo, fuel, and additional weights